The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Divine Benison is a spell that breaks the rules of WHM, allowing WHM to for a brief moment become a shield healer.

-This spell is typically thrown on the tank to help mitigate tank busters or as just a general “on cooldown” spell to keep your own sanity as the damage it mitigates is sizable.
+This spell is typically thrown on the active tank to help mitigate tank damage or as just a general “on cooldown” spell to keep your own sanity as the damage it mitigates is sizable.

 **\[Lvl 70] Plenary Indulgence**